dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 * <xref:Microsoft.AspNetCore.Mvc.ServiceFilterAttribute>
 * <xref:Microsoft.AspNetCore.Mvc.TypeFilterAttribute>

-`TypeFilterAttribute` and `ServiceFilterAttribute` are explained [later in this article](#dependency-injection).

 ## Filter scopes and order of execution

-A filter can be added to the pipeline at one of three *scopes*.
-You can add a filter to a particular action method or to a controller class by using an attribute.
-Or you can register a filter globally for all controllers and actions.
-Filters are added globally by adding it to the `MvcOptions.Filters` collection in `ConfigureServices`:
+A filter can be added to the pipeline at one of three *scopes*:

+* Using an attribute on an action.
+* Using an attribute on an controller.
+* Globally for all controllers and actions as shown in the following code:

 [!code-csharp[](./filters/sample/FiltersSample/Startup.cs?name=snippet_ConfigureServices&highlight=5-8)]

+The preceding code adds three filters globally using the [MvcOptions.Filters]((xref:Microsoft.AspNetCore.Mvc.MvcOptions.Filters) collection.

 ### Default order of execution